LayMui/InflationCalc/README.md

 5. In xcode, open InflationCalc.xcworkspace and build to make sure it can build successfully.

-6. npm install appcenter appcenter-analytics appcenter-crashes --save-exact
+6. npm install appcenter appcenter-analytics appcenter-crashes --save-exact 6a. cd ios and run pod install --repo-update to install cocoapods dependencies
 7. Open the InflationCalc.xcworkspace in xcode
 8. Create a new file AppCenter-Config.plist
     Right click to Create file Go to Resource section and select PropertyList